Costa passengers endure tropical climes without power

 PARIS French President Emmanuel Macron's party is set for a giant majority in parliament, opinion pollsters said on Sunday after a first round of voting.

-The Costa Allegra, which is owned by the company whose giant liner smashed into rocks off Italy last month, suffered an engine-room fire which knocked out the ship's main power supply on Monday, disabling the engines in waters prowled by pirates.
+An engine room fire on the Costa Allegra, which is owned by the company whose giant liner smashed into rocks off Italy last month, knocked out the ship's main power supply on Monday, disabling the engines in waters prowled by pirates.

-"They will be taken to three hotels where they will have a hot meal, and take a shower before being taken to the airport, where there are three aircraft waiting to take them home."

-The Trevignon, a French deep sea trawler, is pulling the Costa Allegra along at a speed of six knots.
+The Trevignon, a French deep sea tuna trawler dwarfed by the liner, is pulling the Costa Allegra along at a speed of six knots.

 "Efforts were made to add a tug (to help tow) but it didn't work," George Adeline, the commander of the Seychelles' coastguard, told Reuters.
 A military aircraft is also flying in support of the operation.

-A team from Costa Cruises, a unit of the U.S. cruise line giant Carnival Corp., boarded the Costa Allegra on Wednesday to make arrangements for hotel accommodation and onward flights for the 636 passengers and 413 crew once they make land on Seychelles main island, Mahe.
+A team from Costa Cruises, a unit of the U.S. cruise line giant Carnival Corp., is expected to board the Coast Allegra on Wednesday to make arrangements for hotel accommodation and onward flights for the 636 passengers and 413 crew once they make land on Seychelles main island, Mahe.

 A small generator had been transferred onto the crippled vessel, but was only powerful enough to run its auxiliary communication system, not the air conditioning or cooking systems, Adeline said.

-"The ship crew is doing everything possible to make the situation on board more comfortable trying to restore basic services on board," Costa Cruises said on Tuesday.
+"The ship crew is doing everything possible to make the situation on board more comfortable trying to restore basics services on board," Costa Cruises said in a statement on Tuesday evening.

 With no lights working onboard, the company said it had dropped hundreds of torches onto the ship to help at night.